FailAcademy/learning/adp-vancouver/_lessons/week-04/04-auth-client.md

 ## Exercise 3

-We'll need a way to expose the current logged in user to various components in our app.
+We'll need a way to expose the current logged-in user to various components in our app.

-Create a React Context to hold information about the current user of your app (the Viewer).
+Create a React context to hold information about the current user of your app (the viewer).

-We'll use this context's provider later to help us render our layout, and choose which components to show in our app.
+We'll use this context's `Provider` later to help us render our layout, and choose which components are visible to users.

 ---